ob/Flicks/README.md

 between the frameworks and the swift code leak through so you get surprising crashes.

+Testing is hard and tedious.
+I can't wait until we get to automated testing.

 ## License

     Copyright 2017 Oscar Bonilla